killianstorm/simulated-anthropomorphic-finger/README.md

 ## Introduction

 This is the repository for my master's dissertation.
-It contains the book and the accompanying source code and animations.
+It contains the accompanying source code and animations.

 ## Usage